GlobeTeam-Platform/ga-kursus-docker/educates/workshop/content/exercises/01-docker-hub/index.md

 - Search for Nginx
 - Click on the official image (Should be on top)
 ![Nginx](1.png)
-- Go thru the documentaion in class, and talk about:
+---
+**Talk in class about**

 - Official Image
 - Reference
 - Tags
 - Image veriant
 - OS/Arch
 - Use of the image (Examples)

+---